 Our primary focus is literacy, infused with S.T.E.A.M.d. elements–science, technology, engineering, arts, mathematics, and design.

-While increasing exposure, awareness, and programming is placed on the Science, Technology, Engineering and Mathematics portion of S.T.E.A.M.d., students traveling up the academic pipeline in these communities, are rarely exposed to Arts and Design aspects of the discipline.
+While increasing exposure, awareness, and programming is placed on the Science, Technology, Engineering and Mathematics portion of S.T.E.A.M.d., students traveling up the academic pipeline, in communities of color, are rarely exposed to Arts and Design aspects of the discipline.

-We teach a variety of genres, including fiction, memoir, poetry, playwriting, and scriptwriting.
-Students will read, analyze, and discuss important works, while learning to find their own writing voice.
+We teach a variety of genres, including, but not limited to, fiction, informational, memoir, poetry, playwriting, and scriptwriting.
+Students will read, analyze, annotate, and discuss important works while learning to find their own writing voice.

-Students utilize all skills taught, during their Langston League session to put on a huge culminating showcase.
-Showcases include: spoken word poetry, literary readings, dance, and digital set design.
+Students utilize all skills taught, to put on a huge culminating showcase.
+Showcases include: spoken word poetry, gallery viewings, debates, speeches, literary readings, dance, interactive workshops, digital set design, and more.